 The attraction of this area is twofold, excellent prospective volumes offering reserves greater than Bounty's onshore projects, and shallow water jack up drilling with abundant opportunities to achieve economies of scale by participating in drilling groups, resulting in costs only a few times more than onshore but with huge rewards.

-Bounty and Coastal are targeting three plays:
+Bounty and Coastal are targeting three types of Triassic age oil and gas plays.